-Italian Coffee - Can't I Just Find a Cup of Joe?
+Italian Coffee – I Just Want to Find a Cup of Joe

 Coffee wasn’t readily accepted by Christian Europe and was even considered evil because of the strained relations with the Islamic.
 That was until Pope Clemet VIII (1536-1605) became a coffee aficionado and allowed free trade and consumption of coffee in the Christian empire.

 In Venezia, the first Italian caffe’ shop opened in 1607 and others soon followed.
 These shops were simply named to reflect what they sold, caffe’.
 These caffe’s were frequented by Venezia’s intellectuals who would come to drink coffee and sit and discuss worldly affairs.
 It was also a popular place to go and share in a game of chess which was the game of the Venetian coffee houses.